 Current early childhood educators in the District will be given support and financial incentives as they attain their degrees — including through the Teacher Education Compensation Helps (T.E.A.C.H.)
 Scholarship, funded by the Office of the State Superintendent for Education.

-We will also continue to work to ensure more is done to support the workforce through our Birth-to-Three Policy Alliance.
+We will also continue to work to ensure more is done to support the workforce with the Birth-to-Three Policy Alliance.
 This group, which includes D.C.’s leading nonprofits serving children and families, has made improving infant and toddler teacher compensation and funding for early learning programs one of its primary goals.
-It’s a key part of our Foundation’s broader effort to improve early childhood in the District.
+It’s one effort we take part in to improve early childhood in the District.